-At Distinction, learners show detailed knowledge and thorough understanding of many elements of the content being assessed, and apply their understanding to increasingly advanced and complex situations and tasks.
+At Distinction, learners show thorough knowledge and understanding of many elements of the content being assessed, and apply their understanding to increasingly advanced and complex situations and tasks.
 More detailed explanation, evaluation and analysis and/or sophisticated planning skills are undertaken.
+A wide range of practical skills including more advanced techniques are demonstrated independently and performance and delivery are of very high quality in terms of conception, execution and reflection.